diffblue/gitlab/doc/ci/environments/protected_environments.md

 - Update existing protected environments at any time by changing the access in the **Allowed to Deploy** dropdown list.
-- Unprotect a protected environment by clicking the **Unprotect** button for that environment.
+- Unprotect a protected environment by selecting the **Unprotect** button for that environment.

 After an environment is unprotected, all access entries are deleted and must be re-entered if the environment is re-protected.